Azure/device-simulation-dotnet/docs/API_SPECS_DEVICE_MODEL_SCRIPTS.md

 ### Editing with PUT

 When invoking the API using the PUT HTTP method, the service will attempt to modify an existing device model script.
 When using PUT, the device model script Id is passed through the URL.
-PUT requests are idempotent and don't generate errors when retried (unless the payload differs during a retry, in which case the ETag mismatch will generate an error).
+PUT requests are idempotent and don't generate errors when retried (unless the script was modified during the request by another user, in which case the ETag mismatch will generate an error).

 ```
 PUT /v1/devicemodelscripts/53009673-6c49-4514-9dbd-5f811723c195 HTTP/1.1